universal-ctags/citre/docs/user-manual/about-tags-file.md

 tracking it.

 Supported tags file names can be seen and modified in `citre-tags-files`.
-These file names are search up directory hierarchy from the current file, and if one of them is found, they are used as the tags file for current buffer.
+These file names are searchd up directory hierarchy from the current file, and if one of them is found, they are used as the tags file for current buffer.
 This means you can put tags file under different directories in the same project, to use different tags files in them.